Start your career with The Salvation Army today!

 - A current VIC Drivers Licence

-- Valid VIC Employee Working with Children Check
+- Valid and current VIC Employee Working with Children Check

 - Ability to provide proof of Eligibility to Work in Australia